01732 496 523

 The service actively collects and recycles leftover plastic product from across the UK for recycling into new construction products, and is only available when using a Newton Specialist Basement Contractor.

-Annually, we recycle an average of 4.12 tonnes of plastic, which is prevented from going to landfill.
-This is equivalent to preventing 4.74 tonnes of CO2 emissions from being released into the atmosphere every single year.
+Annually, we recycle an average of 4.12 tonnes of plastic, keeping it out of landfill.
+We prevent the release of 4.74 tonnes of CO2 emissions into the atmosphere every year by doing so.

 As well as the recycling service, we are continually seeking to expand our in-house sustainability initiatives, including increasing our range of 100% recycled eco-products and continuing our partnership with UK environmental charity Surfers Against Sewage.